 Course grades will be based on the number of points accumulated throughout the semester.
-The table on the next page summarizes the points and percentage of course grade associated with each course assignments.
+Please refer to the 100W Assignment Summary Sheet on the "SYLLABUS" module on Canvas.
+The table summarizes the points and percentage of course grade associated with each course assignments.